danielshalom/object-detection/README.md

-* ex1 face recognition with SVM and HOG - Download Data : https://f2h.io/dir/tru4vlr2twja #
+* ex1 face recognition with SVM and HOG - Download Data : https://f2h.io/dir/tru4vlr2twja

+ $
 ****
 It is recommended to work with Data of real people
+****

-* ex2 face recognition with SVM and HOG -faces112x92.mat Data for ex2
+* ex2 face recognition with SVM and PCA -faces112x92.mat Data for ex2

 * ex3 Optical Flow - Tracking objects